(Back to Texas Haunted Index)

 Gayatte Hotel, sexually servicing cowboys, others in town who were

-involved to the livestock business, and perhaps more shadier people
+involved in the livestock business, and perhaps more shadier people

 of the time.
 Some not so nice folks were entertained here, with